 The DfE no longer recommend that it is necessary to keep children in consistent groups ('bubbles') and therefore measures in place previously no longer need to apply.
-However some of the measures put in place will be continued as outlined below:
+However some of the measures put in place will be continued or may be re-introduced following the contingency / outbreak management plan:

-- Organisation of children within the classroom will no longer be restricted, and responsibility for classroom organisation is returned to the class teacher. - Face-to-face assemblies and after-school clubs will re-commence from September (details to follow) - We continue to encourage children to only bring what is necessary to school: - Lunchbox (cleaned daily at home) - Water bottle (cleaned daily and filled at home) - Coat if required - Reading book and school diary - o Children can bring items in a bag if required, but this must be in line with school uniform expectations: book bag for all classes up to Year 5; small rucksack for Year 6 - All children will continue to enter and leave school directly through their classroom door - Parents, carers or adults dropping off and picking up children can now enter the school playground, however a one-way system will be in place to avoid a bottle-neck at the school gates:
+- Organisation of children within the classroom will no longer be restricted, and responsibility for classroom organisation is returned to the class teacher. - Face-to-face assemblies and after-school clubs will re-commence from September (details to follow) - We continue to encourage children to only bring what is necessary to school: - Lunchbox (cleaned daily at home) - Water bottle (cleaned daily and filled at home) - Coat if required - Reading book and school diary - Children can bring items in a bag if required, but this must be in line with school uniform expectations: book bag for all classes up to Year 5; small rucksack for Year 6 - All children will continue to enter and leave school directly through their classroom door - Parents, carers or adults dropping off and picking up children can now enter the school playground.
+Entrances on both sides of school are open to spread out the number of people.
+Please use the gates closest to your child's classroom to enter / exit the school playground. - Timings of the school day return to normal and are no longer staggered: - Gates open: 8.35am - Registration (start of school day): 8.45am End of school day: 2.00pm - End of school day: 3.00pm - From 29th November 2021, face covering are once again required on the playground at drop off and pick up times.

-Gates open:

-8.35am